ibexa/documentation-developer/docs/extending/import_assets_from_bundle.md

 If you prefer to include the asset configuration in the main project files, add it in [`webpack.config.js`](https://github.com/ezsystems/ezplatform/blob/v3.0.3/webpack.config.js#L15).

-To overwrite built-in assets, use the following configuration to replace, remove or add asset files in `webpack.config.js`:
+To overwrite the built-in assets, use the following configuration to replace, remove or add asset files in `webpack.config.js`:

 ``` js